mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 ### IT IS TINY AND LIGHTWEIGHT

 The file is tiny in size.
-At the time of this writing and the first public commit of this the file size including all the commenting "which nginx ignores" is a mere 212 kb in size.
+At the time of this writing and the first public commit of this the file size including all the commenting "which Apache ignores" is a mere 212 kb in size.
-It is so lightweight that Nginx does not even know it's there.
+It is so lightweight that Apache does not even know it's there.
 It already contains thousands of entries.

 ### NO COMPLICATED REWRITE RULES: